system-zero/system-zero/README.md

 worries for a better world.
 But...

 To be continued ...

+## Tools
+So far, we've implemented:
+  - a rather stable ala vim editor (tiny, independent and with interesting features)
+  - a rather stable ala screen terminal window manager
+  - a shell at the prototyping level (nothing much here)
+  - a sudo like utility (needs audit to be considered safe)
+  - a really really tiny [interpreter](data/docs/i.md)

 License: I  understand the UNLICENSE license  kind of thought.
 We  do not need laws and licenses to make the right thing.